flyerhzm/switch_user/README.md

       config.redirect_path = lambda { |request, params| '/' }
     end

+If the default configuration can't meet your requirement, you can define your customized configuration in <code>config/initializaers/switch_user.rb</code>

+If you want to switch both available users and available admins

+    config.available_users = { :user => lambda { User.available }, :admin => lambda { Admin.available } }

+If you want to display the login field in switch user select box

+    config.display_field = :login

+If you only allow switching from admin to user in production environment

+    config.controller_guard = lambda { |current_user, request| Rails.env == "production" and current_user.admin? }

+If you only want to display switch user select box for admins in production environment

+    config.view_guard = lambda { |current_user, request| Rails.env == "production" and current_user and current_user.admin? }

+If you want to redirect user to "/dashboard" page

+    config.redirect_path = lambda { |request, params| "/dashboard" }

 Copyright © 2010 Richard Huang (flyerhzm@gmail.com), released under the MIT license